HeberTU/ml-system-learning-resources/README.md

 and failures to allow for knowledge sharing, having a generic and extensible code library which enforces a loose coupling between experimentation and business logic.
 - **Online Resources**
   - [Causal Inference for The Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html)by Matheus Facure.
 This is a free e-book format of [Causal Inference in Python](https://learning.oreilly.com/api/v1/continue/9781098140243/)
+  - [A Randomized Assessment of Online Learning](https://www.proquest.com/openview/df502791278ac05f879e354c5dae7645/1.pdf?pq-origsite=gscholar&cbl=42182) by y William T. Alpert.
+In this paper they present a comprehensive randomized study on the effectiveness of online learning compared to traditional classroom instruction.
+Utilizing robust statistical methodologies, the authors assess student outcomes, engagement levels, and retention rates between the two modes of instruction.
+Key findings suggest that while online platforms offer greater flexibility and can achieve similar academic results, certain nuances, like student-teacher interaction and peer collaboration, differ significantly from in-person settings.
+The research delves deep into the data, using advanced analytical techniques to control for confounding variables and biases, ensuring the results are both reliable and generalizable.
+This study provides valuable insights not just for educators, but also for data scientists interested in the complexities of educational data and the challenges of conducting randomized trials in real-world settings.

 # Machine Learning in Organizations
 - **Books**